Synternet/syntropy-devops-integrations/ipfs-terraform-ansible/README.md

 letsencrypt_email: "" # your email address to attach to your letsencrypt cert
 ```

+# Provision the VMs

+Each VM requires Docker, Wireguard, and certain Python dependencies.
+The installation of these is automated using the `provision_hosts.yaml` playbook.
+Navigate to the `ansible/` directory using `cd ../ansible` and run the plays.

+`ansible-playbook provision_hosts.yaml -i inventory -vv`

+Once the VMs are provisioned, they're ready to run the IPFS nodes.

 # Deploy the IPFS nodes

-Navigate to the `ansible/` directory using `cd ../ansible`.
-First, provision your VMs by installing Docker, Wireguard, and the required Python dependencies.

-`ansible-playbook provision_hosts.yaml -i inventory -vv`

 Before deploying the IPFS network, you need to generate a swarm key which ensures your network is private and prevents unauthorized peers from joining the network.